 At the Graziadio Business School, our mission is to develop purpose-driven leaders who are dedicated to making decisions that go beyond their industry and influence positive change within their local communities.
 Alumnus, Russ Shumaker (MBA ‘18), embodies our vision of a purpose-driven leader by applying his learnings and values-based business acumen to impact his industry on a global scale.

 Currently residing in Seattle and working for World Vision, a global Christian relief and development organization, Russ leverages the SEER principles and the values instilled in him during his time at Graziadio to support impoverished families, children, and communities around the world.
-As a Best for the World Leader, Russ maintains a strong moral compass while promoting sustainable business practices that are ethical in focus and global in orientation.
+Russ maintains a strong moral compass while promoting sustainable business practices that are ethical in focus and global in orientation.

 What drew you to earn your MBA from Pepperdine Graziadio?